PaackEng/frontend-elm-kit/README.md

 # frontend-elm-kit

+A set of tools and integrations used by our Elm applications.

 ## Installing

-If you're adding this package to a new project you have to create a `.npmrc` file in its root with the following content:
+Adding to a new project?
+Create a `.npmrc` file in its root with the following content:

 ```
 @PaackEng:registry=https://npm.pkg.github.com
 ```

-If this is your first time installing a private npm package from Paack's Github you have to [setup your token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-with-a-personal-access-token).
+First time installing a private npm package from Paack's Github?
+[Setup your token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-with-a-personal-access-token).

 Once the above is done, just install it:

 ```bash
 $ yarn add @PaackEng/frontend-elm-kit
 ```

-Add it as part of the source directories in the `elm.json`:
+Add it as a source directory in the `elm.json`:

 ```diff
 "type": "application",